 “Why do people bring watermelons to parties?
 Watermelon is a negative level treat.
 That means you should go home.”

-I wish Tyoma would schedule his meltdowns, so we can get through them in an orderly fashion.
+I wish Liev would schedule his meltdowns, so we can get through them in an orderly fashion.
 I want to know the level of meltdown he plans to have.
 An email suggesting rational compromises would be nice.
 I’d also like text reminders, alerting me of the foolish things I do that make matters worse.